 Media such as radio, TV, and online platforms play a crucial role in informing the citizens.
 With that regard the independence, quality, and diversity of the information offer are legally safeguarded in the Dutch Media Act and Media Decree (in Dutch Mediabesluit 2008).
 The Dutch Media Authority has oversight over the media service providers to check whether they respect and comply with this regulation.
 In that respect, we focus on a level playing field between public service and private media providers and transparency of ownership of media outlets.

-The CvdM is responsible for audiovisual content and distribution matters.
-It grants licences to broadcasters, registers VOD services and systematically monitors compliance with the rules on quotas, advertising and protection of minors.
-The CvdM supervises:
+The Dutch Media Authority is responsible for audiovisual content and distribution matters.
+It grants licenses to broadcasters, registers VOD services and systematically monitors compliance with the rules on programme quota, advertising, sponsoring, product placement and other commercial communication, and the protection of minors.

-- the three main public broadcasting (PSB) TV channels
+- three national public broadcasting (PSB) TV channels

 - approximately 300 local PSB TV channels

-- almost 250 commercial licensed TV programs (including around 10 main national private channels, many satellite channels and text TV services)
+- 500+ commercial licensed TV programs (including around 10 main national private channels, many satellite channels, and text TV services)

 - providers of VOD services